TuGraph-family/Awesome-Text2GQL/README.md

 ![query_translator](./images/query_translator.png)

 Query translator has the ability to translate queries in one query language into another, like cypher to gql.
-To achieve this, Awesome-Text2GQL designed and implemented a set of intermediate expression for commonly used graph query languages(ISO-GQL, Cypher, Gremlin, SQL/PGQ, etc.) and their dialects.
-With ast vistitor's implementations, different graph query language can be translated into the intermediate expression.
-With the query translator's implementations, intermediate expression can be translated into different graph query language.
+To achieve this, Awesome-Text2GQL designed and implemented a set of intermediate representation for commonly used graph query languages(ISO-GQL, Cypher, Gremlin, SQL/PGQ, etc.) and their dialects.
+With ast vistitor's implementations, different graph query language can be translated into the intermediate representation.
+With the query translator's implementations, intermediate representation can be translated into different graph query language.

 ``` python
 from app.impl.iso_gql.translator.iso_gql_query_translator import IsoGqlQueryTranslator as GQLTranslator